sfigg/commercialization-public/manufacture/desktop/features-on-demand-non-language-fod.md

 ### Quick Assist

 Microsoft Quick Assist allows users to share their screen with Microsoft support agents or other trusted people.
+Note that this FOD is preinstalled, but not available on the FOD ISO.

 **Feature**: Microsoft Quick Assist
 - **Capability name**: App.Support.QuickAssist~~~~0.0.1.0